gbenroscience/ParserNG/README.md

     }
 ```

-### SIMDEngineEvaluator — CPU-pinned parallelism (JDK 22+)
+### SIMDEngineEvaluator: CPU-pinned parallelism (JDK 22+)

 The most efficient CPU-bound tier ParserNG has.
-CPU pinning (best on Linux) means 2 workers on 2 cores get you ~1.8×–2.0× the throughput of 1 worker on 1 core — real scaling, not the diminishing returns you get from unpinned thread pools fighting the scheduler.
+CPU pinning (best on Linux) means 2 workers on 2 cores get you ~1.8×–2.0× the throughput of 1 worker on 1 core: real scaling, not the diminishing returns you get from unpinned thread pools fighting the scheduler.

 ```java
 MathExpression me = new MathExpression("3*sin(x)*cos(y)+sqrt(abs(x*y))");